 1. Create a budget

-2. Create an IKEA Plan
+2. Create an Ikea Plan

-3. Order samples
+4. Order samples

 5. Finalize your order

-7. Place your order
+6. Place your order

-Once we receive your deposit and you sign your contract, we’ll begin production of your order.
+Once we receive your deposit and you sign your contract, we’ll begin production of your order

 Our production team will get to work on your order.
 Lead times vary

 For domestic long-distance orders, we use LTL (less than truckload) shipping.
-Once the pallet arrives at the transit facility, it’s picked up by a local delivery company, who will contact you to schedule delivery to your secure location.
+Once the pallet arrives at the transit facility, it’s picked up by a local delivery company, who will contact you to schedule delivery to your ground level location.
 Pricing varies based on a number of factors, including order size and location.

-For all Canadian orders, there is the added step of a customs broker and a little extra paperwork, but we still use LTL shipping.
+For all Canadian orders, there is the added step of a customs broker and a little extra paperwork, but we still use LTL shipping

 Your fronts have been delivered!
 Please inspect your pallet for any damage that may have occurred during transit.
 Damage is rare, but when it happens, you should hold onto your shipping materials.
 We’ll need to know about any damage right away (within three business days) to get a warranty claim started for you.
 Once you send us a list and photos of the damaged parts (and packaging), we’ll replace your damaged parts as quickly as possible.

 We try to make it as easy as possible for you (or your installers) to get the job done.
 When you receive your order, you’ll notice everything is clearly labeled with part sizes and/or cabinet numbers.
 Some materials, like our acrylics, will have stickers on their removable protective sheets.
 Other materials will have the labels inserted into the drill holes (for easy removal and clean up).